gerarjos14/wpematico_polylang/readme.txt

 == Changelog ==

 = 1.1.0 - 09 Aug 2023 =
-- Fix deprecated at moment of make or edit a campaign
+- Fixed deprecated at moment of make or edit a campaign

 = 1.1.0 - 21 Jul 2020 =
 - Added set the language of the inserted post and also its terms.